jacebrowning/memegen/README.md

 http://memegen.link/_YnV6egltZW1lcy9tZW1lcy1ldmVyeXdoZXJl.jpg

-For any MemeGen image, lose the extension to see a list of all format options:
+For any image, lose the extension to see a list of all format options:

 http://memegen.link/buzz/memes/memes-everywhere